 From: United States

 Hi!
 I'm Noah, and am from the United States.
 I grew up in Columbus, Ohio and now live in the countryside of Vermont.
-I've done a few workaways over the years and love to learn about different lifestyles and locations, especially the natural surroundings.
+I've done workaway a lot over the past several years and love to learn about different lifestyles and locations, especially the natural surroundings.
 Learning new skills is a priority for me, and I'm constantly trying to expand my knowledge.
 I especially enjoy working with plants and animals.
 I've found that being able to volunteer my time and make a difference is a very fulfilling way to travel.

 My major interests right now are ecology and conservation, and I hope to someday work in field biology.
 I've volunteered at local nature parks and have been involved with some different conservation organizations.
 I try to stay pretty involved in activism where I live.
-I've kept bees before, and have done some farm work where I live.
+I've kept bees before, and have done farm work.
 Being in Vermont, I've also been learning about forestry and spent this past winter making maple syrup.